-3 Holiday Networking Pivots in the Age of Covid-19 was originally published on Vault.
+3 Holiday Networking Pivots in the Age of Covid-19 was originally published on Firsthand.

 Many rituals and habits have changed due to the pandemic, and this holiday season is sure to be a difficult one, as holiday rituals and habits must drastically change due to Covid-19.
 In-person gatherings will be limited, parties will be canceled, and annual catch-ups will likely be virtual.